 This isn’t true, either.
 Food that contains a lot of junky, modified, not-quite-food ingredients (like modified food starch or cellulose) isn’t nourishing and isn’t helpful to our bodies.
 We require a good balance of healthy, unprocessed fat, carbs, and protein.
 And we require a large amount of naturally-occurring nutrients.
 Nutrition can honestly make or break you.
 Nutrition is the fuel for our bodies, that helps or hinders every process!

 Mainstream hospitals are often (but not always) among the worst offenders.
 They often serve extremely cheap, extremely processed foods, and maintain that “eating anything is better than nothing.”
 Even if the patient only wants sugary cereal for every meal.
 This hinders healing!

 There are tons of scientific studies showing the benefits of consuming more broccoli, blueberries, or other nourishing foods.
 It’s silly to say that nutrition is not that important!

 Whenever people try to discuss modern medicine, the mainstream says, “Evidence-based medicine is where it’s at.”
 I agree with the statement.
 I disagree with the sentiment, which is “Modern medicine is the only evidence-based medicine and that’s what we should use.”

-There is actually quite a lot of evidence for a hands-off approach (such as during labor and birth) or for alternative therapies (like ginger, pomegranate, and other foods and herbs).
-One only needs to search for whatever alternative word you want followed by “pubmed” to see the scientific evidence for natural and alternative medicine!
+There is quite a lot of evidence for a hands-off approach (such as during labor and birth) or for alternative therapies (like ginger, pomegranate, and other foods and herbs).
+One only needs to search for an herb or alternative therapy you want, followed by “pubmed” to see the scientific evidence for natural and alternative medicine!